gregbatch/heist/README.md

 # heist

+Heist is an art history trivia game, designed to test your knowledge of historical art periods.

+Completed as part of the Front End Web Development Course at General Assembly, March 2023.

-Many thanks, GA!
+Many thanks to GA!
 This class was great.

 If I had more time, a few things I would continue to tinker on here:
 - Add responsive elements and media queries